How do I enroll in my senior seminar?

 How do I declare the Psychology major or minor?

-First, you must complete Psych 1, Psych 2 (or equivalent) and the math requirement.
+First, you must complete Psych 1, Psych 2 (or equivalent) with the appropriate grade requirement and the math requirement.
 Once you have passed each of these courses, go to the declaration of major page to find out more!

 How do I declare the Cognitive Science major?